Music by Brian Current

 A new chamber opera by Métis playwright Marie Clements and Juno-winning composer Brian Current, Missing gives voice, in English and Gitxsan, to the story of Canada's missing and murdered Indigenous women.
 Set in Vancouver's Downtown Eastside and along the Highway of Tears, Missing is a poetic expression of loss and hope, its creation led by aboriginal theatre and opera artists.

 Pacific Opera Victoria is collaborating with City Opera Vancouver to create and produce this new opera.
-The world première performances are planned in Vancouver and Victoria in November 2017.

 The creation and première of Missing is led by aboriginal theatre and opera artists.
 The creative process integrates extensive consultation with First Nations and residents of Vancouver's Downtown Eastside community via workshops that invite friends and family of missing women, advocates, artists, and academic consultants to share their responses to the work in progress.